The science has advanced in the area of small and larger room acoustics. We have updated this blog on 11 / 6 / 19 to reflect those changes.

 Exceed One Second

 No matter where one sits, the reverberation times blur and confuse the signal.
 This produces room acoustic distortions and the direct sound becomes unintelligible.
 Churches built 50 years ago are a good example of large room acoustics and usually high reverberation times.
 It is difficult to hear the pastor when he gives the sermon.
 When the choir starts to sing there may be spiritual salvation but acoustically, all is lost.
+Trying to separate vocals from music is difficult.

 Stereo Signal In Small Rooms